erinfry6/BAGER/code/README.md

 				home/BayesTraits

-Place the contents of this repository's `code` directory and `analysis/4_IdentifyShiftsInAllLineages.Rmd` in the `code` directory.
+Place the contents of this repository's `code` directory in the `code` directory.
 Place data to be analyzed in `data/forBAGER` and create directories for each tissue in `data/BAGERresults`.

 It may be useful to consult the [BayesTraits Manual](http://www.evolution.rdg.ac.uk/BayesTraitsV3/Files/BayesTraitsV3.Manual.pdf) to understand the phylogenetic models used to reconstruct ancestral traits.